olteanuflorin86/ps-react-redux/README.md

-Project using React and Redux
+Project using React and Redux.